vrk-kpa/suomifi-ui-components/src/core/Form/Checkbox/Checkbox.md

 In terms of instructive texts, Tooltip should only be used as a "last resort" when the info text is too long for `groupHintText`.
 Tooltip can be used for other nice-to-know information.

-For instructions regarding how to ensure your Tooltip is accessible, please refer to the <a href="/#/Components/Tooltip">Tooltip documentation.</a>
+For instructions regarding how to ensure your Tooltip is accessible, please refer to the [Tooltip documentation](/#/Components/Tooltip).

 ```js
 import {